centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/idna-uts46.md

 in the first place, a domain that violates these rules will simply fail to resolve.

+## We need your help

-As the build process has been realized based on Python 2 - we were not able to upgrade the Unicode Standard to the latest one.
-Porting this to Python 3 or even Node.js, is a big and hard project - any help: very appreciated.
+The original author wrote the build process based on Python 2 which makes it hard to upgrade the Unicode Standard to the latest one.
+Porting this process to Python 3 or even better Node.js, is a big and hard project - any help: very appreciated.